HY$ Here's Your Share · An accountability ledger DAY — · MAY 2026

 01 / The Numbers

 Officials and economists disagree on what counts.
-We show every honest framing — from the Pentagon's own ledger to the long-run economic projection — and end with what you feel at the pump.
-Each card prints its denominator: voter cards divide by the 156.3M who showed up in 2024 (the vote is the lever of consent); the household card matches Brown University's own published figure; the burn rate is live.
-Screenshot or tap the share button on any card.
+We show every honest framing — from the Pentagon's own ledger to the long-run projection to what you feel at the pump — and then the costs no budget line shows: the Americans who paid in lives, and the ~89 million eligible voters who never pulled the lever.
+Each card prints its source and, where it divides a total, its denominator: the voter cards use the 156.3M who showed up in 2024; the household card matches Brown University's own published figure; the burn rate is live.
+Each card has its own downloadable share image.

 Per 2024 voter